NischalSuresh/finetune_llama/README.md

 # finetune_llama
-finetune llama using huggingface SFT on MQuAD to answer health and medicine related questions
+Finetune llama-2 using huggingface SFT on MQuAD to answer health and medicine related questions